-Our equestrian team is a unique program for both beginning and advanced riders.
+Our equestrian team is a unique program built for both beginning and advanced riders.

 Students ride five days a week thanks to Gould Academy’s partnership with Deepwood Farm and instructor Dianne Ward.

 In both seasons, participants improve their riding skills while learning about grooming, equipment, saddling, stable safety, and how to care for and feed the horses.
 Student riders also experience frequent trail rides to practice the skills learned in the ring, in a beautiful natural setting.